ImCBM/Corridor-MapTileGenerator/README.md

 - **Interactive UI**: Real-time parameter adjustment and level regeneration
 - **Zoom & Pan**: Mouse controls for exploring generated levels
 - **Post-processing**: Removes double-wide paths for cleaner layouts
+- **Outer Path Highlights**: Automatically marks border intersections and corners so you can spot outer loops at a glance

+## Generation Pipeline

+1. **Seed Placement (`level-generator.ts`)** – `generateRegionPoints()` samples region centers with a minimum-distance rule so rooms are evenly distributed across the `IntGrid`.
+2. **Triangulation & Edge Ordering** – Delaunator builds a Delaunay mesh, `getDelaunayEdges()` extracts unique edges, and they are sorted shortest-first to favor local corridors before spanning ones.
+3. **Corridor Carving (`findPath`)** – Each edge drives a multi-waypoint A* search that sculpts PATH tiles into the grid.
+Straightness, existing paths, and random waypoints influence the shapes.
+4. **Structural Cleanup (`fixDoubleWidePaths`)** – Iteratively removes any 2×2 PATH blocks so corridors stay one tile wide.
+5. **Dead-End Analysis (`deadend-analyzer.ts`)** – A staged pass extends promising branches, bridges corners, prunes lingering dead-ends, and reconnects isolated pockets.
+It reuses the generator’s pathfinder and double-wide guard.
+6. **Rendering & Highlighting (`game-scene.ts`)** – After the grid stabilizes, `GameScene.drawGrid()` paints tiles and calls `OuterTileMarker.isOutsideIntersectionOrCorner()` to flag notable border corners/intersections.
+The UI simultaneously shows the implicit `width × height` region count when the Regions field is left at `0`.

 ## Installation